coleifer/peewee/docs/peewee/api.rst

       .. code-block:: python

-         # Huey is currently enrolled in a lot of english classes
+         # Alice is currently enrolled in a lot of english classes
          # as well as some Comp-Sci.
 He is changing majors, so we
          # will remove all his courses.
          english_courses = Course.select().where(
              Course.name.contains('english'))
-         huey.courses.remove(english_courses)
+         alice.courses.remove(english_courses)

-         # Remove the two Comp-Sci classes Huey is enrolled in.
+         # Remove the two Comp-Sci classes Alice is enrolled in.
          cs101 = Course.get(Course.name == 'CS 101')
          cs151 = Course.get(Course.name == 'CS 151')
-         huey.courses.remove([cs101, cs151])
+         alice.courses.remove([cs101, cs151])

    .. method:: clear()